Viper vs Veto matchup in Valorant

 Viper vs Veto Matchup Summary

-The Viper vs Veto matchup in Valorant is a heavily one-sided matchup.
-Based on 5 competitive matches analyzed, Viper wins 60.0% of the time compared to Veto's 40.0%, a 20.0 percentage point difference.
-The most significant gap is in headshot accuracy, where Viper consistently outperforms.
+The Viper vs Veto matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 6 competitive matches analyzed, Viper wins 83.3% of the time compared to Veto's 16.7%, a 66.7 percentage point difference.
+The most significant gap is in fragging ability, where Viper consistently outperforms.
 In this Controller vs Sentinel matchup, Viper has overwhelming superiority in this agent matchup.
 Veto should never take isolated fights against Viper and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Viper vs Veto Fragging Analysis